 INTERNAL FINANCIAL CONTROL:

 The Company has Internal Financial Controls with proper checks and balances to ensurethat transactions are properly authorized recorded and reported apart from safeguardingits assets.
 These systems are reviewed and improved on a regular basis.
-Since theStatutory Auditor are not satisfied with documentation process of the existing controllingsystem we are taking experts advice to strengthen the IFC documentation process.

 RELATED PARTY TRANSACTIONS:

 All related party transactions that were entered into during the financial year were onan arms length basis and were in the ordinary course of business.
 The transactionsentered into by the Company during the year were within the limits of the Powers of theBoard as prescribed in Section 188 read with Companies (Meetings of Board & itsPowers) Rules 2014.
 There are no materially significant related party transactions madeby the Company with Promoters Directors Key Managerial Personnel other designatedpersons or other related parties which may have a potential conflict with the interest ofthe Company at large.

 The Company has taken Omnibus approval of Audit Committee for the Related PartyTransaction.
 All Related Party Transactions were placed before the Audit Committee and theBoard for their approval.

 The policy on Related Party Transactions as approved by the Board is uploaded on theCompanys website.

 Details relating to Related Party Transactions are shown in Form No. AOC-2: (Pursuantto clause (h) of sub-section (3) of section 134 of the Act and Rule 8(2) of the Companies(Accounts) Rules 2014) is attached as Annexure V.